Day 1: Depart US

 With an early start we drive back to the Arusha National Park, where we will stay at the Arumeru River Lodge.
 Arusha is Tanzania’s best kept secret.
 Some compare it to the Ngorongoro Crater in terms of wildlife and waterfowl, and there are spectacular views of Mt Meru and Kilimanjaro.

 Day 15: Arusha National Park

 In the morning with our guide and an armed park ranger, we will walk via the spectacular Mt Meru falls to a viewpoint that looks out towards Mt Meru and Kilimanjaro.
 After a picnic lunch, we will drive to Momella Lake to see giraffe, flamingos, buffalo, and zebra.
 In the nearby forest there are the famous black and white Colobus monkeys.
 If time allows, we will visit the Ngurdoto Crater.
 Although we cannot descend into the crater, the views of the vast buffalo herds on the crater floor are spectacular.
 We continue to the airport for our flight home.

 Arrive home in USA.

 The Arusha Coffee Lodge – Arusha Coffee Lodge lies in a tranquil coffee plantation, just outside Arusha.
 It's location makes it an ideal base for the start or end of a Safari to Ngorongoro and Serengeti.
-The small lodge has among the best rooms in Arusha, with a private atmosphere and personalised service, perfectly and most luxurous interiors, reminding of goneby days.
+The small lodge has among the best rooms in Arusha, with a private atmosphere and personalized service.
+It's luxurous interiors will remind you of days gone by.
 Arusha Coffee Lodge was inspired by the grace and romance of a fine historic coffee plantation where guests could anticipate accommodation of the highest standard.